edgefarm/examples/data-export/README.md

 $ export CSV_FILE=/path/to/csv-file.csv
 ```

-**View live data**
+## **Viewing live data**

 The view life data example is realized with a Jupyter Notebook.
 These files can be viewed and executed e.g. with VS Code by installing the extension  [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).

-To run Jupyter Notebook open the file `data-export/view-life-data/main.ipynb` e.g. in VS Code and click on `Run All`:
+To run Jupyter Notebook open the file `view-life-data/main.ipynb`.
+If you deployed the data-export application on multiple devices, you may want to select one specific by replacing the `*` from variable NODE with the node's name.
+Using VS Code, after installing the [Jupyter Notebook extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter), you can simply press the `Run All` button:

 ![Run Jupyter Notebook](../docs/run-jupyter-notebook.png)